-Yeast infections often follow a dose of antibiotics, since in addition to killing the bacteria that’s making you sick, the medicine also kills bacteria that keeps your body, and your vagina healthy.
+Yeast infections often follow a dose of antibiotics, since, in addition to killing the bacteria that are making you sick, the medicine also kills bacteria that keep your body, and your vagina healthy.
 The good news is that many of the same practices that help prevent yeast infections under normal circumstances can also protect you when you’re taking antibiotics.

 6. Stress Induced Vag Itch